Sherman White (basketball): Early life

 White was a rather poor student; he graduated 230th in a class of 263 students.
 However, he had an innate ability to recall the names and statistics of the leading college basketball players in the country.
-Although athletic scholarships were being offered, some of the schools that showed initial interest, such as Duquesne University, rescinded their offers out of concern about his lackluster grades.
+Although he attracted interest from some colleges, a number of them, such as Duquesne University, rescinded their scholarship offers out of concern about his lackluster grades.

 College career

 White sought advice from Morgan while deciding on which college to attend.
 Morgan was an alumnus of Villanova University, and pushed White to enroll there because he felt that the Wildcats were a good fit.
 Not wanting to displease his coach, a man White both respected and trusted, he agreed.

 Villanova

 White arrived at Villanova in the fall of 1947.
 It did not take long for him to rethink his decision to attend.
-Villanova was a Catholic school, and at the time no other African Americans were in attendance.
-White did not feel comfortable.
+Villanova was a Catholic school, and he did not feel comfortable as the only African American enrolled at the time.
 Additionally, the physical education major that he had been promised was not even an option.
 In his six months at the school, White received two Cs, two Ds and one F before dropping out and moving back to Englewood.